-The BlackSky merger agreement contemplates that, at the closing, Osprey, the Sponsor, the Inside PIPE Investors and each of the additional parties named therein will enter into an Amended and Restated Registration Rights Agreement (the "Registration Rights Agreement"), pursuant to which Osprey will agree to register for resale, pursuant to Rule 415 under the Securities Act, certain shares of Osprey Common Stock and other equity securities of Osprey that are held by the parties thereto from time to time.
+The Merger Agreement contemplates that, at the closing, Osprey, the Sponsor, the Inside PIPE Investors and each of the additional parties named therein will enter into an Amended and Restated Registration Rights Agreement (the "Registration Rights Agreement"), pursuant to which Osprey will agree to register for resale, pursuant to Rule 415 under the Securities Act, certain shares of Osprey Common Stock and other equity securities of Osprey that are held by the parties thereto from time to time.

-The foregoing description of the BlackSky merger agreement and the related documents has been included to provide investors with information regarding their terms.
+The foregoing description of the Merger Agreement and the related documents has been included to provide investors with information regarding their terms.
 They are not intended to provide any other factual information about Osprey or its affiliates.